Greenhouse Transformation

 Pacific Northwest feel and refined aesthetic structural interest.

 We carefully designed the structural system to avoid structural upgrades to the home and deal with tricky waterproofing conditions.
-To achieve this, we designed site-built trusses and a roof structure to provide a warm and cozy Pacific Northwest feel and refined aesthetic structural interest.
+This was achieved with custom site-built trusses.
+The finishes provide a warm and cozy Pacific Northwest feel and a refined structural aesthetic.

 Barn door